awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudtrail-trail-insightselector.md

 ## Properties<a name="aws-properties-cloudtrail-trail-insightselector-properties"></a>

 `InsightType`  <a name="cfn-cloudtrail-trail-insightselector-insighttype"></a>
-The type of Insights events to log on a trail\.
-The valid Insights type in this release is `ApiCallRateInsight`\.
+The type of insights to log on a trail\. `ApiCallRateInsight` and `ApiErrorRateInsight` are valid insight types\.
 *Required*: No
 *Type*: String
 *Allowed values*: `ApiCallRateInsight | ApiErrorRateInsight`